perses-games/jogl-compute-shaders-fireworks/README.md

 * Make sure all libs in the lib directory are on the classpath
 * Run main class com.persesgames.jogl.TestJogl

-Press space to see some fireworks, press shift to see a lot of fireworks
+Press space to see some fireworks, press shift to see a lot of fireworks.

+Press shift for slow motion.

 Screenshot: